This website is dedicated

 May 9, 1923- March 2, 1977

 The most self-sacrificing person I've ever known, dad was my rock of Gibraltor...the funniest, calmest, most stoic person I've ever known with a heart as big as he was.
 Thanks dad, for giving me your wonderful sense of humor, your optimism and entrepreneurial spirit.
 You had the patience of a saint and God knows you needed it!
 I lost you at a time in my life when I needed you most, but your spirit is always with me and I know you're watching over me from Heaven.

-And since both my parents had beautiful singing voices and sis and I sing too, the meaning of our family name is even more special to me.
+Both my parents had beautiful singing voices (andmom yodeled!) and sis and I spent many years singing in bands.
 Dad made records in one of those little recording booths, probably at boot camp.
 I still have those old records, vinyl on one side and cardboard on the back.
 They still play, and when I listen to them I'm amazed at what a wonderful voice he had.
 He sounded exactly like Perry Como!
 True to his sense of humor, he recorded them with the sounds of guns going off in the background!